artursniegowski/Learning_Blog/README.md

 learning_blog is a web app that allows users to report the learning experience on topics they are interested in.
 The learning blog home page allows the user either to log in or register.
-Only logged users will be allow to create, add or posts and edit existing entries.
+Only logged users will be allow to create, add or post and edit existing entries.

 The Web App was developed with Python ,Django, Bootstrap 3 , HTML.